Utility: Ordinal

 Instead of giving actual numbers over different bundles, ordinal utilities are only the rankings of utilities received from different bundles of goods or services.
 For example, ordinal utility could tell that having two ice creams provide a greater utility to individuals in comparison to one ice cream but could not tell exactly how much extra utility received by the individual.
-Ordinal utility, it does not require individuals to specify how much extra utility he or she received from the preferred bundle of goods or services in comparison to other bundles.
-They are only required to tell which bundles they prefer.
+Ordinal utility, it does not require individuals to specify how much extra utility they received from the preferred bundle of goods or services in comparison to other bundles.
+They are only needed to tell which bundles they prefer.

 When ordinal utilities are used, differences in utils (values assumed by the utility function) are treated as ethically or behaviorally meaningless: the utility index encodes a full behavioral ordering between members of a choice set, but tells nothing about the related strength of preferences.
 For the above example, it would only be possible to say that juice is preferred to tea to water.
 Thus, ordinal utility utilizes comparisons, such as "preferred to", "no more", "less than", etc.

-If a function $u(x)$ is ordinal, it is equivalent to the function $u(x)^2$, because taking the 3rd power is an increasing monotone (or monotonic) transformation.
+If a function $u(x)$ is ordinal and non-negative, it is equivalent to the function $u(x)^2$, because taking the square is an increasing monotone (or monotonic) transformation.
 This means that the ordinal preference induced by these functions is the same (although they are two different functions).
 In contrast, if $u(x)$ is cardinal, it is not equivalent to $u(x)^2$.

-Constructing utility functions

-For many decision models, utility functions are determined by the problem formulation.
-For some situations, the decision maker's preference must be elicited and represented by a utility (or objective) scalar-valued function.
-The methods existing for constructing such functions are collected in the proceedings of two dedicated conferences.

-The mathematical foundations for the most common types of utility functions — quadratic and additive — were laid down by Gerard Debreu, and the methods for their construction from both ordinal and cardinal data, in particular from interviewing a decision maker, were developed by Andranik Tangian.